tiagolbiotech/NPOmix/README.md

 ```
 1) Run notebook 1 to download the set of 1,040 samples required to build our NPOmix database;

-2) Using MzMine2, select the mgf spectra to be tested (place them at the folder named NPOmix_mgf_spectra);
+2) Using MzMine2, select the MGF spectra to be tested (place them at the folder named NPOmix_mgf_spectra);
-   Tutorial to select mgf spectra from mzXML/mzML files: https://www.youtube.com/watch?v=MwdJ6mVkdJY
+   Tutorial to select MGF spectra from mzXML/mzML files: https://www.youtube.com/watch?v=MwdJ6mVkdJY

 3) Run notebook 2 to create MS/MS fingerprints (testing set);